richafnu/Viva/Viva/glint/setup/employee-raw-data-export.md

 3. Choose **Export Raw Survey Responses.**
 1. In the export panel that appears:
    1. Select a Start Date and End Date in the Date Range section.
-   2. Choose whether to include Comments or Survey Sent Date.
+   1. Select a date type:
+      1. The date the participant started the survey (which matches Reports).
+      2. The date the participant completed the survey.
-   1. Select attributes to include.
-To improve the usability of exports, new attributes are available: Survey Cycle ID, Date Filter, Comments Topics, and Sensitive Comments Flag.
+   1. Select attributes to include in the Export Options section.
+Choose from: Survey Cycle ID, Survey Sent Date, Comments, Comments Topics, Sensitive Comments Flag, and Use question's description instead of UUID.
 Survey Start Date is also available for Always-On surveys.
+   2. Select attributes from your organization in the Attributes section.
-   2. After making all selections, select **Export.**
+   3. After making all selections, select **Export.**
 5. The CSV file downloads to your device.
 Larger files take more time to generate.
 You receive an email when your file is ready to download.

-## Raw survey response file layout
+## Raw survey response file layout and content

 The fields included in your Viva Glint raw survey response exports varies.
 Variation is based on the attributes that your organization sends, export selections, and the items included in your survey.
 The following columns are always included, with a field for every survey item: